AI Exam

 Key Diagnostic Indicators to Elicit from History

-Presence of Risk Factors:
+Presence of Risk Factors

 - Lifestyle: sedentary behaviour, diet high in saturated fats or refined carbohydrates, excessive alcohol consumption, smoking.